rajaschavhan/Hungry-App/README.md

 1. Restaurant database – Records of restaurants with details like address/area, no-of-seats, special facilities, menu etc,
-2. Agents-database - Each agent identified by agent-id, name, phone No., currentlyaccumulated-commission etc.
+2. Agents-database - Each agent identified by agent-id, name, phone No., currently accumulated-commission etc.
 3. User-database, each user identified by user-id, name, address, phone no, etc. For every user, a record of all previous orders is also kept.